rustwasm/rustwasm.github.io/docs.md

 [The Rust Wasm Book](docs/book) describes how to use Rust and WebAssembly together.
-There's a tutorial to create an end to end project using Rust and WebAssembly and finally the book concludes with reference sections full of general, good to know, information, to explore more with Rust and WebAssembly.
+There's a tutorial to create an end to end project using Rust and WebAssembly and finally the book concludes with reference sections full of general, good-to-know information to explore more with Rust and WebAssembly.

 # Dive Into Rust and WebAssembly